 - Set the Security Barrier switch to Yes to indicate that the view is to act as a security barrier.
-For more information about defining and using a security barrier rule, see Rules and Privileges of the PostgreSQL documentation. - Set the Security Invoker switch to Yes to indicate that the underlying base relations are to be checked against the privileges of the user of the view rather than the view owner.
-This option is available from PostgreSQL 15 onwards. - Use the drop-down listbox next to Check options to select from No, Local or Cascaded: - The Local option specifies that new rows are only checked against the conditions defined in the view.
+For more information about defining and using a security barrier rule, see Section 38.5 of the PostgreSQL documentation. - Use the drop-down listbox next to Check options to select from No, Local or Cascaded: - The Local option specifies that new rows are only checked against the conditions defined in the view.
 Any conditions defined on underlying base views are not checked (unless you specify the CHECK OPTION). - The Cascaded option specifies new rows are checked against the conditions of the view and all underlying base views.

-5.28.
-View Dialog 319
+5.27.
+View Dialog 287